balkiranil/Attitude-determination-and-control/README.md

 ## Modeling of the Sun Sensor Measurement in Satellite Body Frame
-Sun direction vector was determined in ECI frame in the previous homework.
-Besides, the transformation matrix from Orbit to Body frame was calculated in HW1.
+Sun direction vector was determined in ECI frame in the previous program.
+Besides, the transformation matrix from Orbit to Body frame was calculated in program 1.
-In this homework, the sun direction vector in body frame must be produced.
+In this program, the sun direction vector in body frame must be produced.
 First, ECI to Orbit transformation matrix must be calculated, then the Sun direction vector in Orbit frame can be determined.
 By using pre-calculated Orbit to Body transformation matrix, the Sun direction vector must be mapped from Orbit frame to Body frame and the noise must be added.